 However, for many amputees, a wheelchair is essential assistive technology for maintaining mobility, independence, and functionality.
 Specialized wheelchairs are designed to promote comfort, movement, and health for individuals with mobility impairment and an amputation or amputations.

-Cerebral palsy is one of the most common disorders in the United States with about 800,000 people are affected.
+Cerebral palsy is one of the most common Disabilities that Require Wheelchairs, a disorders in the United States with about 800,000 people are affected.
 Symptoms range from mild to severe affecting the brain and motor functioning.
 This disorder results from brain damage occurring around childbirth.